bpangburn/swingset/swingset/README.txt

 SSDataGrid also provides an "extra" row to facilitate the addition of rows to the table.
 Default values for various columns can be set programmatically.
-A programmer can also specify which column is the primary key column for the underlying SSRowSet and supply a primary key for that column when a new row is being added.
+A programmer can also specify which column is the primary key column for the underlying RowSet and supply a primary key for that column when a new row is being added.